martijnvanbrummelen/nwipe/README.md

 ![GitHub CI badge](https://github.com/martijnvanbrummelen/nwipe/workflows/CI_on_ubuntu-16.04/badge.svg)

+nwipe is a command that will securely erase disks using a variety of recognised methods which include:

+* Quick erase        - Fills the device with zeros, one round only.
+* RCMP TSSIT OPS-II  - Royal Candian Mounted Police Technical Security Standard, OPS-II
+* DoD Short          - The American Department of Defense 5220.22-M short 3 pass wipe.
+1,2,& 7.
+* DoD 5220.22M       - The American Department of Defense 5220.22-M full 7 pass wipe.
+1-7
+* Gutmann Wipe       - Peter Gutmann's method.
+(Secure Deletion of Data from Magnetic and Solid-State Memory)
+* PRNG Stream        - Fills the device with a stream from the PRNG.
+* Verify only        - This method only reads the device and checks that it is all zero.

+It also includes the following pseudo random number generators:
+* mersenne
+* twister
+* isaac

-nwipe is a command that will securely erase disks using a variety of recognised methods.
-It is a fork of the dwipe command used by Darik's Boot and Nuke (dban).  nwipe is included with partedmagic if you want a quick and easy bootable CD version.  nwipe was created out of a need to run the DBAN dwipe command outside of DBAN, in order to allow its use with any host distribution, thus giving better hardware support.
+It is a fork of the dwipe command used by
+Darik's Boot and Nuke (dban).  nwipe is included with partedmagic and ShredOS if you want a quick and easy bootable CD or USB version.

+Nwipe was created out of a need to run the DBAN dwipe command outside of DBAN, in order to allow its use with any host distribution, thus giving better hardware support.

 ## Compiling & Installing